poppy-project/poppy-docs/en/assembly-guides/ergo-jr/README.md

 At the end of the process, you should have a working Poppy Ergo Jr, ready to move!

 We recommend you to follow carefully the instructions.
-Even if the Ergo Jr can be easily disassembled, it is always disappointing to need to start from scratch again because you forget to configure the motors, a wire is missing, or a motor is reversed.
+Even if the Ergo Jr can be easily disassembled, it is always disappointing to need to start again a part of the assembly because you forget to configure the motors, or a motor is reversed.

 <!-- Should be updated from https://github.com/poppy-project/poppy-ergo-jr/blob/master/doc/bom.md -->
 ## Bill of materials